 In his fourth season, Lloyd's team posted a record of 5-8-4 and saw four of its games head to extra time including three double overtime finishes.
-The Sea Gulls advanced to the CAC tournament but saw their season come to an end against St. Mary's (Md.) with the Seahawks netting a game winner in the the fading minutes to escape with a 2-1 result.
-Three Gulls earned All-CAC honors this past season as Lindsey Andonian and Ruthie Lucas were named to the first team while Jenny Gavigan garnered second-team honors.
+The Sea Gulls advanced to the CAC tournament but saw their season come to an end against St. Mary's (Md.) with the Seahawks netting a game-winner in the fading minutes to escape with a 2-1 result.
+Three Gulls earned All-CAC honors as Lindsey Andonian and Ruthie Lucas were named to the first team while Jenny Gavigan garnered second-team honors.

-During the 2015 season, Lloyd led the Sea Gulls to a 12-4-2 record and a trip the the CAC quarterfinals.
-The 12 wins was the most for the program since the 2011 season.
+During the 2015 season, Lloyd led the Sea Gulls to a 12-4-2 record and a trip to the CAC quarterfinals.
+The 12 wins were the most for the program since the 2011 season.
 Lloyd's team earned five all-conference selections, including three on the first team.

 In his first season at Salisbury, the Sea Gulls finished with a 10-6-4 record and advanced to the CAC semifinals.
 Five players were all-conference selections and Tabitha Brown was an all-region selection and ECAC All-Star.